ds-capstone-survival-guide/ds-capstone-survival-guide/README.md

 - grading weeks tend to be quite intensive and you have to be prepared to deal with some unexpected issues.
 Long story short don't leave town.

 ## General remarks
-- Be civil and try to have fun.
+- be civil and try to have fun.

 ## Useful resources